DelleonMcglone/DelleonMcglone/README.md

 ## About Me

 I'm a passionate **Founder and Builder** with experience in **Fullstack development, Solidity, and Artificial Intelligence**.
-I build AI-powered applications, agents, workflows, and prototypes for startups and small teams.
-I turn ideas into working products quickly — from planning and architecture to development and deployment.
+I build AI-powered applications, turning ideas into working products quickly — from planning and architecture to development and deployment.

 My 3-pillar profile:
 * What I Build: AI apps, chatbots, agents, automations, dashboards